-Example: Excerpt from a BIDS events.tsv file.
+Example: Excerpt from a BIDS event file.

-onset duration trial_type response_time HED
+onset duration trial_type response_time

 1.2 0.6 go 1.435 Label/Starting-point, Quiet

 5.6 0.6 stop 1.739 n/a

-The first two columns in a BIDS event file are required to be onset and duration, respectively.
+The first two columns in a BIDS events file are required to be onset and duration, respectively.
 The onset is the time in seconds of an event marker relative to the start of its corresponding data recording, while the duration represents the duration in seconds of some aspect of the event.
 The remaining columns in this event file are optional.

-BIDS reserves an optional column named HED to contain HED strings relevant for the instance represented by that row.
-In the above example, the first row HED column contains Label/Starting-point, Quiet, meaning that the event that starts at time 1.2 has these particular annotations in addition to annotations contributed by any relevant sidecars.
-The HED column in the second row contains n/a, indicating that entry should be ignored.
-In this case only annotations from applicable sidecars are applied.
+BIDS reserves an optional column named HED to contain HED strings relevant for the event instance.
+In the above example, the first row HED column contains Label/Starting-point, Quiet, while the second row contains n/a, indicating that entry should be ignored.